TraxData313/TCRS_NeuralNet_Project/implementing the general classifier/README.md

 - <b>Simple test</b>: answer depents on output - also passes this test
 - - If output=[1,0,0], answer=[0,1,0]
 - - If output=[0,1,0], answer=[1,0,0]
-- - Weights look like this:
+- - Sample weight convergence:

 0.0 0.0 0.0
 -0.47 -0.74 1.14